chandreyeeshome/Digit_Recognizer/README.md

 ```
 Digit_Recognizer/
 │
-├── data/
+├── Digit_Recognizer.ipynb     # Notebook for the whole process
+├── digit_recognizer.py        # Script for the whole process
+├── model.h5                   # Saved model
-│   ├── train.csv        # Training data
+├── test.csv                   # Training dataset
-│   ├── test.csv         # Test data
+├── train.csv                  # Testing dataset
-│   └── sample_submission.csv  # Sample submission file
 │
-├── display_random.py    # Script to display random test images with predictions
-├── model_architecture.json  # JSON file containing the model architecture
-├── model_weights.h5     # HDF5 file containing the model weights
-├── predictions.csv      # Output file for predictions on test data
-├── test.py              # Script to generate predictions on test data
-├── train.py             # Script to train the model
-│
 └── README.md                  # Readme file
 ```

 ## Data

-The project uses the MNIST dataset, which consists of 60,000 training images and 10,000 test images of handwritten digits, each labeled with a corresponding digit from 0 to 9.
+The project uses the MNIST dataset, which consists of 42,000 training images and 28,000 test images of handwritten digits, each labeled with a corresponding digit from 0 to 9.
 The images are grayscale and have a resolution of 28x28 pixels.

 ## Model Architecture